xmos/lib_audio_dsp/doc/03_dsp_components/index.rst

 DSP Components
 ##############

-lib_audio_dsp provides many common signal processing function optimised for xcore.
-These can be combined together to make complex audio pipelines for many different applications, such as home audio, music production, voice processing and AI feature extraction.
+lib_audio_dsp provides many common signal processing functions optimised for xcore.
+These can be combined together to make complex audio pipelines for many different applications, such as home audio, music production, voice processing, and AI feature extraction.

 The library is split into 2 levels of API: DSP stages and DSP modules.
 Both APIs provide similar DSP functionality, but are suited to different